baozi-technology/baozi-web/content/09-11-2019/index.md

 - if you make modification to the software in any way and use it for your internal use, you can do whatever you want.
 - if you make modification to the software in any way and distribute it to somebody else, then your modified work must be licensed under the GNU GPL too and as such you must distribute the source code of the modified work to the person/entity you are distributing your modified software to.

-The last point is the socalled "copyleft" effect.
+The last point is the so-called "copyleft" effect.
 It means that by using a GNU GPL licensed software to make a modified work, you are somehow impeding your copyright over the modified work in the sense that you are obliged to use the same license GNU GPL when you distribute it.
 You will keep your copyright over your own work, but it is the result of the contract you accepted when you started using the GPL software to make your own.

 The GNU GPL is sometimes refered by its detractors as "restrictive" and "viral" license.
 Developers tend [not to understand why the Free Software guys talk about "freedom" all the while "restricting" the way newly created software is being used](https://ayende.com/blog/186146-A/making-money-from-open-source-software-the-dichotomy).
 That's because it is about freedom of the users.
 It is about freeing the software from one particular vendor, as is the case for proprietary softwares.
 It is also about freeing the software from the developers and transferring this freedom to the users.
 Not only freeing it from the initial developers but also all the subsequent ones - that is the very reason why copyleft has been created: to make sure any modifications of the software remain free.
 So that the source code can get its own life.